 How much does a facelift cost in Columbus, Ohio?

 With advancements in modern medicine and medical technology the fees for a lower facelift will vary.
 Fees are based on the exact nature of the procedure.
 Dr. Stephen Nogan performs many different kinds of lifts.
 Because we all age differently, your lower facelift will be customized to address your individual concerns.
 Upon consultation patients will receive an exact quote on fees.
-The average cost of a facelift at Sullivan Centre is between $9,000-$11,000.
+The average cost of a facelift at Columbus Facial Plastics at Sullivan Centre Sullivan is between $9,000-$11,000.
 Upon consultation and examination we will provide you with an exact quote for the facelift procedure that would best address your individual concerns.

 Facelift Associated Procedures